davidlucio/portfolio/README.md

 > Updated portfolio template.
 Now includes updated links to various projects and repos, as well as screenshots, and a link to GitHub.
 >
 > ### **v1.0** (6/22/21)
-> Recreated template portfolio using dummy links and stock images.
-Also used some of my personal resopurces and brand coloring as variables.
+> Recreated template portfolio using placeholder links and stock images.
+Also used some of my personal resources and brand coloring as variables.
 For the most part, I tried to make it 1-to-1, but I took a few liberties with functionality.
 >
 > &nbsp;
 >